 How does PEP work?

 It takes a few days for HIV to become established in the body following exposure.
-When taken as PEP, HIV medications block the virus from making copies of itself and spreading throughout the body.
+When taken as prescribed, PEP block the virus from making copies of itself and spreading throughout the body.

 How effective is PEP?

 While PEP has been shown to work, it is not 100 percent effective.
-Nor does it guarantee that someone exposed to HIV will not acquire the virus.
+Taking it does not guarantee that someone exposed to HIV will not acquire the virus.

 How can I access PEP?

 Any licensed healthcare provider can prescribe PEP.
-Some of the places you can seek PEP include doctors’ offices, emergency rooms, urgent care or local HIV clinics, and community-based organizations.
+Some of the places you can seek PEP include doctors’ offices, emergency rooms, urgent care or local HIV clinics, as well as community-based organizations.

 Only a medical provider can help you answer that question for sure.
-PEP is for anyone who may have been very recently exposed to HIV during a single high-risk event, such as condomless sex with a person whose HIV status you do not know.
+PEP is for anyone who may have been very recently exposed to HIV.

 Can I use PEP multiple times?

 If you find yourself needing PEP more than once, you should consider talking to a knowledgeable healthcare provider about PrEP.

 How else can I stay HIV-negative?